-Proponents of math facts like to talk about automaticity.
-It is important for students to operate fluently, as it frees them up for more complex tasks.
+Of course, it is important for students to operate fluently, as it frees them up for more complex tasks.
 One way to do this is through manipulatives and visual representations.
 Another is by coaching them to see the patterns.

 Patterns and Functions in Middle School

 Students who come to middle school fluent in patterns and functions have a tremendous advantage over those who don’t.
 Students who only know facts and algorithms need to develop mathematical reasoning early in the school year.
-I start each year with a review of whole number operations, using visual models and number sentences as the vehicles.

 Such generalizing is a crucial element for introducing variables.
-When students see that an ‘in-out machine’ multiplies by 3 and adds 7, it’s a small step to think of the input as ‘x’ and the output as ‘y.’
+Once students see that an ‘in-out machine’ multiplies by 3 and adds 7, it’s a small step to think of the input as ‘x’ and the output as ‘y.’